mcnuttandrew/vis24-utah-satellite/src/index.md

 ## Satellite Event

 As VIS24 is to be held remote this year, we are organizing a satellite event at the University of Utah.
 The event will be held on October 15-18 from 6am to 3pm.
 The event will generally be in the [Warnock Engineering Building](<https://www.google.com/maps/place/Warnock+Engineering+Building+(WEB)/@40.7677631,-111.8474332,17z/data=!3m1!4b1!4m6!3m5!1s0x87525f91e2e11b31:0x66eb3e5e585fbdd4!8m2!3d40.7677631!4d-111.8448583!16s%2Fg%2F1yl498l5s?entry=ttu&g_ep=EgoyMDI0MTAwMi4xIKXMDSoASAFQAw%3D%3D>), with some exceptions.
 This event will include viewing of live streamed VIS24 talks, live talks from faculty and students, and social events.
-There will be substantial time for networking and discussion.
+There will be substantial time for networking and discussion. **There will be breakfast and lunch provided (Tuesday-Thursday)**.

 Contact: [andrew.mcnutt@utah.edu](mailto:andrew.mcnutt@utah.edu)